The Witness (2016 video game): Development

 One of Blow's goals for The Witness was to explore the types of non-verbal communication that can be achieved through the medium of video games, an exploration he felt to be important to understanding them as an art form.
 The name The Witness is derived from the core gameplay aspect of making the player attentive to the surroundings to discover meaning and solutions to puzzles without verbal communication, similar to the approach taken by Myst (1993).
 Blow attributes much of The Witness's design to Myst, citing Myst as a game that inspired him to become a developer.
 An aspect of Myst that Blow desired to correct was the nature of "pixel hunting" in some of its puzzles; the player would have to click on various parts of the virtual machinery without knowing what the end result was until sometime later in the puzzle.
 Within The Witness, Blow created the maze panels as a unifying mechanic for all the puzzles to avoid this confusion.
 While the basic mode of interaction is the same for every maze in the game, the rules for solving each puzzle differ depending on the set of symbols included on each specific maze.
 The game map was divided into sections so that the information the player needed to understand the puzzles in that section would be segregated to one general location, "[cutting] down a lot of ambiguity that used to exist in adventure games".
-Puzzles within the game were designed to be unique and meaningful within the context of the rest of the puzzles in the game.
+Puzzles were designed to be unique and meaningful within the context of the rest of the puzzles in the game.